Code-E

 Code-E is a Japanese anime television series animated by Studio Deen.
 It is based on an original concept by Ichirō Sakaki and directed by Toshiyuki Katō.
 The first season consists of twelve episodes and first aired in Japan from July to September 2007.
 A second season titled Mission-E aired between July and September 2008.

 Plot

 Chinami Ebihara is a high school student who emits electromagnetic waves when her emotions run wild.
-The waves affects electronics such as cell phones, televisions, and computers.
+The waves affect electronics such as cell phones, televisions, and computers.
 Her ability forces her family to move from one location to another.
 In the year 2017, the Ebihara family moves yet again.
 At school, a boy named Kotaro Kannagi notices her ability and asks if he can study her.
 Kotaro's interest in Chinami is met with jealousy and misunderstanding by Kotaro's childhood friend, Kujo Sonomi.